twada/escallmatch/README.md

 ### var calleeAst = matcher.calleeAst()

-Returns clone of callee AST object based on signiture passed to `escallmatch` function.
+Returns clone of callee AST object based on signature passed to `escallmatch` function.
 Returned tree is one of AST node objects defined in [Mozilla JavaScript AST spec](https://developer.mozilla.org/en-US/docs/SpiderMonkey/Parser_API) (in most cases, `Identifier` or `MemberExpression`).

-### var argSigs = matcher.argumentSignitures()
+### var argSigs = matcher.argumentSignatures()

-Returns array of argument signiture objects based on signiture passed to `escallmatch` function.
+Returns array of argument signature objects based on signature passed to `escallmatch` function.
 Returns array of objects like `[{name: 'actual', kind: 'mandatory'}]`, whose `name` is an argument name in the signature and `kind` is `'mandatory'` or `'optional'`.